Lenny4/get-sport-result/README.md

 # get-sport-result
-get-sport-result is an npm package to get result of differents types of sports such as soccer or horse-racing.
+get-sport-result is an npm package for obtaining the results of different types of sports such as football or horse racing.
-We get the results on differents platform like https://www.sofascore.com/ or https://www.racingpost.com/
+We get the results on different platforms like https://www.sofascore.com/ or https://www.racingpost.com/

 ## Installation
 ```
 $ npm install get-sport-result
 ```

+## Warning
+The sofascore supplier is protected, so we use puppeteer to get the result from their (private) API.
+This means that it might take some time and use a lot of resources on your machine to get multiple results.

 ## Usage
 - Horse Racing: